.

 75mm/12½-pr Maxim-Nordenfelt QF Ammunition

-Side of shell with VSM factory marks, thus giving it a manufacture date of after Oct 1897 (the month of the Maxim-Nordenfelt / Vickers merger).
+Side of shell with VSM factory marks, giving it a manufacture date of after Oct 1897 (the month of the Maxim-Nordenfelt / Vickers merger).

 Photographs courtesy of Dougie McMaster